7 Ways to Convince a “Cruise Hater” to Take a Cruise

 “I don’t want to be herded around like cattle.”

 However, most non-cruisers don’t realize how vast the ships really are.
-They can be around 1,000 feet long and have 14 decks (sometimes more).
+They can be up to 1,200 feet long and have 20 decks (sometimes more).
 In other words, yes there are a lot of people, but there is also a lot of space.
-Going on a cruise is no more crowded than going to Las Vegas and staying at a large resort.
-Meanwhile, there are always spots such as the spa or the adults-only areas where crowds are even thinner.
+There may be crowded areas, but the idea that you’ll be shoulder to shoulder the entire trip is just wrong.

 “I don’t have a passport.”

-If you are an American sailing from the United States, then odds are that you don’t need a passport.
+But if you are an American sailing from the United States, then odds are that you don’t need a passport.
 Cruises that depart and return to the same U.S. port are called “closed-loop” cruises.
 In these cases, passengers need only a birth certificate and government-issued ID (driver’s license) to return to the port.

-“I’m not going to Mexico.
+“I’m not going to Mexico (or insert any country).
 It’s dangerous!”

 “I don’t like being on a schedule.”